O.K. Corral hearing and aftermath: Will McLaury threats

 Will McLaury appeared to be genuinely convinced that Ike Clanton was telling the truth, that the Earps and Holliday and taken part in a scheme to rob stages, and that the Earps and Holliday had killed his brothers hiding behind their badges in the execution of the Cowboys.
-He arrived with every intention of seeing the Earp's and Holliday pay for killing his brothers by "one means or another."
+He arrived with every intention of seeing the Earps and Holliday pay for killing his brothers by "one means or another."
 After Wyatt Earp and Doc Holliday were jailed during the fifth day of the hearing, Will McLaury wrote about the hearing and the events in a letter to his sister.
 He implied in his letters that if he wasn't successful obtaining justice through the courts that he might call on armed friends to kill the lawmen.

 In another letter, Will McLaury stated it was his duty to see that the lawmen were punished.

 Later in November he wrote his sister again, who had criticized him as a single father for leaving his family in Texas for such a long period.